hernamvel/magick_flags/README.md

 # MagickFlags

-TODO: Draw the flags of the countries of the world using rmagick
+TODO: Draw the flags of the countries of the world using strctly the rmagick functions.

 ## Installation